Alegres/awstraining-serverless-hands-on/README.md

 Select region eu-central-1 and follow further instruction:
 * https://docs.amplify.aws/gen1/javascript/tools/cli/start/set-up-cli/#configure-the-amplify-cli

 Go to IAM -> Users and create a new user.
-Name it amplify-dev.
-Do not grant access to the AWS Console.
+Name it amplify-dev. **Do not grant access to the AWS Console.** (it should be a simple technical user)

 Attach **AdministratorAccess-Amplify** to that user.
 Review and confirm user creation.